 Being a woman is inherently and beautifully dynamic.
-If you wake up feeling differently every single day of your cycle – it is actually totally justified.
-How does that work you ask??
-Your hormone levels change and shift – dancing with each other – every single day through your cycle – so you’re never in the same hormonal state twice in a month.
-Think about that for a second….now pat yourself on the back.
-Women define flexibility, change and going with the flow.
+If you wake up feeling differently every single day of your cycle, it is actually totally justified.
+How does that work you ask?
+Your hormone levels change and shift, dancing with each other, every single day through your cycle so you’re never in the same hormonal state twice in a month.
+Think about that for a second… now pat yourself on the back.
+Women define flexibility, change, and going with the flow.

-Founded on this idea of an ever-changing cascade of hormones comes the practice of cycle syncing.
-The idea is that, by tracking your cycle you can tune in to the hormonal fluctuations that take place over the month and eat, drink, plan, and live your life in order to promote optimum function with these changes in mind.
+Cycle syncing is founded on this idea of an ever-changing cascade of hormones.
+The idea is that by tracking your cycle you can tune in to the hormonal fluctuations that take place over the month and eat, drink, plan, and live your life in order to promote optimum function with these changes in mind.
 IE: estrogen is low in the first half of your cycle, so eating foods that promote and support estrogen may help you feel more balanced.

 Menstrual Phase: 3-7 days.
-Begins with day 1 of your period and ends when your period ends
+Begins with day 1 of your period and ends when your period ends.

-How to best support it: Focus on nourishing foods that build iron, assist in iron absorption and are anti-inflammatory to fight cramps.
-Drink the MOST water compared to the rest of your month here as you are losing hydration when you’re bleeding.
+How to best support it: Focus on nourishing foods that build iron, assist in iron absorption, and are anti-inflammatory to fight cramps.
+Drink the most water compared to the rest of your month here as you are losing hydration when you’re bleeding.

-Animal Sources: Beef, fish and poultry (liver is also a fantastic source of if you’re into it)
+Animal Sources: Beef, fish, and poultry (liver is also a fantastic source of if you’re into it!)

 Anti-Inflammatory Spices & Herbs: Turmeric, ginger, cinnamon, cayenne, cardamom, cumin, garlic, parsley, curry.

-Plant Sources: Spinach, chard, kale, collard greens, broccoli, mushrooms, beets bell peppers, lentils, pinto beans, kidney beans, chickpeas, citrus fruits, strawberries, cherries, pineapple, mango, papaya
+Plant Sources: Spinach, chard, kale, collard greens, broccoli, mushrooms, beets bell peppers, lentils, pinto beans, kidney beans, chickpeas, citrus fruits, strawberries, cherries, pineapple, mango, papaya.

 Follicular phase: ~13 days (this is the most variable phase RE timing)